tpeterka/decaf/README.md

 }
 ```

-- Optionally, a main() function that defines the elements of the workflow struct.
-For example, in the decaf examples, main is used to hard-code test values into the workflow.
-A more usable alternative is described below; namely, how to define your workflow in python.
+- Optionally, a main() function can be used to define the workflow.
+For example, in the decaf examples, main() is used to hard-code test values into the workflow.
+A more useful alternative is described below: define your workflow in python.
 If the project is wrapped in python, the run() function described above is the entry point to the C++ code; main() is not called by python.

 # Wrapping your project in python

-There are numerous ways to configure and run your project, but this is our favorite.
-A short python script (eg. driver.py) is written by the user or modified from existing.
-This script sets workflow execution parameters, imports the precompiled module for the project, and runs it.
-An example script is [examples/direct/python/driver.py](https://bitbucket.org/tpeterka1/decaf/raw/master/examples/direct/python/driver.py).
+A short python script (eg. driver.py) can be used to set workflow parameters, import the precompiled module for the project, and run it.
+An example script [examples/lammps/python/driver-4-nodes.py](https://bitbucket.org/tpeterka1/decaf/raw/master/examples/lammps/python/driver-4nodes.py) appears below:

-An example python driver appears below:
 ```
 import networkx as nx